 What is Basically Babies’ mandate?

 Basically Babies mandate is “outfitting newborns in need” and is committed to supporting ‘extreme need’ families, who have a newborn baby in the greater Edmonton area.
 We do this through the provision of a baby layette containing a full year’s supply of clothing and other small baby accessories and items.
-Our strategy is to identify these families by partnering with other non-profit and charitable organizations that are working with extreme need families on a long-term basis, building life skills, and assisting to work through issues and obstacles that are present in their lives.
+Our strategy is to identify these families by partnering with other non-profit and charitable organizations (Partnering Recipient Organizations) that are working with extreme need families on a long-term basis, building life skills, and assisting to work through issues and obstacles that are present in their lives.

 What is a “layette?”

 At Basically Babies, a layette is the gift of a complete first-year baby wardrobe!
 It contains outfits, snowsuits, jackets, sweaters, sleepers, shoes, socks, undershirts and other baby items.
 We take great pride and care in choosing each and every item that goes into the layette.
 Every item is checked and re-checked to ensure quality – and the end product is beautifully packaged, scrupulously clean, appropriately-sized and gender specific.
-Each layette contains 90 to 110 items sized from 0-24 months and is made up of both new and gently used items.
+Each layette contains approximately 120 items sized from 0-24 months and is made up of both new and gently used items.
 Each layette is intended to communicate worth, value, respect and dignity to each family that receives one.

 How can I receive a Basically Babies Layette?